palantir-sdk-patterns

 Next Steps

-Apply patterns in palantir-core-workflow-a for real-world usage.
+Apply patterns in palantir-core-workflow-a for real pipeline usage.

 Ready to use palantir-pack?